Endpoint Data Collection - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 See the table below for the list of Windows Event Logs that can be sent to the server.

-In Traps 6.1.3 and later releases, Cortex XDR and Traps agents can send the following Windows Event Logs to the server.
+In Traps 6.1.3 and later releases, Cortex XDR and Traps agents can send the following Windows Event Logs to the tenant.

 Path